 Loomis (OM:LOOMIS) is a global leader in cash and valuables logistics/handling — an out-of-favor, high-barrier industry where scale, route density, and regulatory complexity deter competition.
 While the structural decline in cash usage is well understood, we believe the pace of that decline — and its impact on the cash handling industry — is overstated.
+Frankly, we believe the market completely overlooks its the value of its logistics network and the ability to pivot into other high-security logistics (i.e., pharma, arms, etc.)

 Cash transactions have contracted -4% p.a.
 L5Y, accelerated by the pandemic.
 Despite this, Loomis has delivered +4.2% organic revenue CAGR over the same period.
-This is a function of the company’s exposure to cash in circulation (growing LSD p.a.) and its velocity, rather than the proportion of cash-based transactions — although we are not denying they are directionally correlated over the long term.
+This is a function of the company’s exposure to cash in circulation (growing LSD p.a.) and its velocity, rather than the proportion of cash-based transactions — though we are not denying they are directionally correlated over the long term.
 Still, the market continues to imply a collapse in cash volumes, overlooking the growing regulatory support for cash infrastructure and the risks posed by an all-digital payment ecosystem, as evidenced by recent IT-/power outages.

 01. Company overview